Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 we expect that heavy changes to the system in the initial year of operation will make that impossible).

-The second block, titles "Modify the module display style", are a number of modules that can be used to change the way the module tree is displayed.
+The second block, titled "Modify the module display style", contains a number of modules that can be used to change the way the module tree is displayed.
 The `ModuleColour` modules can be used to turn the colour on or off in the module display.
-The `ModuleLabel` modules change the way the modules are subdivided in blocks and the way those blocks are presented. `ModuleLAbel/label` is the default and will collapse related groups of modules in single blocks, including the Cray PE modules. `ModuleLabel/PEhierarchy` will still use the user-friendly style of labelling but will show the complete hierarchy in the modules of the Cray PE. `ModuleLabel/system` does not use the user-friendly
+The `ModuleLabel` modules change the way the modules are subdivided in blocks and the way those blocks are presented. `ModuleLabel/label` is the default and will collapse related groups of modules in single blocks, including the Cray PE modules. `ModuleLabel/PEhierarchy` will still use the user-friendly style of labelling but will show the complete hierarchy in the modules of the Cray PE. `ModuleLabel/system` does not use the user-friendly